michaelkurihara/michaelkurihara.github.io/essays/style.md

 }
 ```

 The virtue of this code is that at least everything is aligned.
-Back in ICS 111, tabs were okay.
 There is only 1 nested if and else statement.
 There should be a space between "mine" and "chicks" on the "mine=chicks.get(0);" line.
-It is a little odd that I call variable y and the method getY() on the same line, since both get teh sm get the same information.  tThe comments are not the best, but at least there are some comments.
+It is a little odd that I call variable y and the method getY() on the same line.
+The comments are not the best, but at least there are some comments.
 The bigger issue is the names of all the variables and methods are just unhelpful.
-Looking back on this code, even I barely remember what all the methods do.
+This another important limit to any linter.
+Naming things is hard, and there's no linter that can tell if you name is a good one or not.
+The problems with these names they are not helpful.
+Besides getX() and getY(), whereTheCoopAt and watchDog do not really describe what the methods do.
+I wrote watchDog and one of teammates wrote the ingenious whereTheCoopAt.
+At the time, I thought both names were pretty clever, but now they just too clever by half as the clich&#233 goes.

 ## Mystery of Good Code